devGnode/jno2/README.md

    }
 ```
 ### .addClass( *String* className )
-add a class an element DOM
+Add a class to an element DOM
 ```javascript

 jno2( selector ).addClass( "foo" );